s4sxam/warrior/README.md

 ## Built clean, built private

-Warrior 2026 has **no internet permission** in its manifest.
-There is no server.
-There is no API call.
-Your history is saved using Jetpack DataStore on your own phone and nowhere else.
+Your streak history, triggers, and profile are saved using Jetpack DataStore **on your own phone only** — no server, no account, no cloud.

+The only time the app uses the internet is when checking for a new version on launch.
+It makes one read-only request to the GitHub Releases API.
+No data is sent.
+If there's no connection, the check silently skips.

 The architecture is standard Android MVVM: